SamuelVRPO/OpenCV-Blackjack-Helper/README.md

 # OpenCV-Blackjack-Helper
-This program is based on a card detection program by a very nice gentleman, https://github.com/EdjeElectronics.
+This program is based on a card detection program by [EdjeElectronics](https://github.com/EdjeElectronics).
 The program was meaningfully modified to fit our requirements, but the underlying logic is attributed to EdjeElectronics.
 This is a Python program that uses OpenCV to detect and identify playing cards from a Camera video feed.